-How frequently you need to touch up is determined by the individual and how quickly your teeth respond to the coloring in the products you eat.
-(Weekly, monthly or bi-annually).
+The individual determines how frequently you need to touch up and how quickly your teeth respond to the coloring in the products you eat.
+(Weekly, monthly, or bi-annually).

 Teeth Whitening Tips

-Simply pat the teeth dry with a tissue prior to bleaching.
-Consistent whitening for consecutive days ensures great results.
+Pat the teeth dry with a tissue before bleaching.
+Consistent whitening for consecutive days ensures excellent results.

 How Does Fluoride Affect Whitening

-Fluoride affects the whitening process by inhibiting the release of carbamide peroxide.
-This in turn dramatically increases whitening time.
+Fluoride affects the whitening process by inhibiting the release of carbamide peroxide and increases whitening time.
 That is why we recommend brushing after your whitening session, not before.
-If using fluoride toothpaste, the mouth should be rinsed well with water to remove as much fluoride as possible.
+In addition, if using fluoride toothpaste, the mouth should be rinsed well with water to remove as much fluoride as possible.

 What is Full Cure Teeth Bleaching?

-A full cure whitening is when teeth are bleached beyond just the surface of the tooth.
-This provides permanent and amazing white results.
-By doing a full curing of the tooth we whiten into the pulp of the of the tooth which usually makes the whitening brighter and tends to last much longer than just surfacing whitening that generally lasts only a few months.
+A complete full cure-whitening is when teeth whiten beyond the tooth's surface, providing permanent and excellent whitening results.
+By completely curing the tooth, we whiten into the pulp of the tooth, which usually makes the whitening brighter and tends to last much longer than just surfacing whitening that generally lasts only a few months.
 The key to full cure bleaching is consistency, especially if whitening for the first time.
 We recommend wearing your trays once per day for 7-10 days in succession (the time per session determined by gel strength chosen) - this is the key to a full cure whitening.